top of page

 4. Inspection

-Wire bonding is mature and cost-effective, but the increasing demand for compact, high-performance devices is pushing the industry toward more advanced techniques.
+Wire bonding is mature and cost-effective.
+However, the growing demand for compact, high-performance devices pushes the industry toward advanced techniques.

 Wire bonding